-Before considering H&C, screen your situation anonymously.
+Before considering H&C, explore your situation anonymously.
 There may be other pathways available.

-Under IRPA s.25(1), the Minister may grant an exemption from any applicable criteria or obligation of IRPA, or grant permanent residence, if the Minister is of the opinion that such relief is justified by humanitarian and compassionate considerations.
-This includes consideration of the best interests of children directly affected.
+Under IRPA s.25(1), where a foreign national in Canada applies for permanent resident status and is inadmissible (other than under certain security, human or international rights, or organized criminality provisions) or does not meet the requirements of the Act, the Minister may grant them permanent residence or an exemption from any applicable criteria or obligation of the Act if the Minister is of the opinion that it is justified by humanitarian and compassionate considerations relating to the foreign national, taking into account the best interests of a child directly affected.

 H&C is NOT a refugee claim.
 If you are fleeing persecution, the refugee protection system (IRPA s.96 Convention Refugee, or s.97 Person in Need of Protection) is the appropriate pathway.
 H&C and refugee claims are separate processes and are evaluated under completely different legal frameworks.